Veridise/veridise-docs/zkvanguard/detectors/zk-divide-by-zero.md

 The Divide By Zero (DBZ) detector is used to identify potential divide-by-zero errors in ZK circuits.
 Divide-by-zero errors can lead to significant security risks, as malicious actors may be able to create valid proofs for bogus statements.
-The DBZ detector is invoked by providing Vanguard with the argument: `--detector=zk-divide-by-zero`.
+The DBZ detector is invoked by providing Vanguard with the argument: `--detector zk-divide-by-zero`.

 ## Explanation and Example